 Every year gray whales migrate more than 10,000 miles between their summer feeding grounds in the Arctic and the coastal lagoons of the southern Baja peninsula.
 Laguna San Ignacio in Baja California Sur, Mexico is one of three lagoons on the southwest coast of Baja that are the winter home of the gray whales.
 The whales use these protected, shallow, warm waters as calving nurseries.

 San Ignacio is the only lagoon that remains undeveloped and pristine.
 Here, the gray whales spend the months of December to April mating, giving birth and feeding their young calves.
 San Ignacio Lagoon is within the El Vizcaino Biosphere Reserve, designated a Biosphere Reserve / World Heritage Site by the Mexican government in 1988.

 The gray whales of Baja are known for their close and extended interactions with humans, a beautiful and heart-opening exchange of interspecies connection and understanding.
 The whales invite and allow touch and close physical interaction of the boats and humans, and often bring their calves close to connect with people.

-Our base for this experience will be an eco-tourist camp on the shores of the lagoon, where we’ll spend 3 nights and 4 days.
+Our base for this experience will be an eco-tourist camp on the shores of the lagoon, where we’ll spend 3 nights.
 We’ll share simple cabins and group meals prepared with delicious local food.
 Our Mexican camp staff and guides will share their love and knowledge of the whales and this special ecosystem.